Hindu Wedding Assamese Style – Introduction

-There are numerous wedding traditions, depending on the different religion being practiced and different geographic location of the bride and groom, as well as the caste, each family is a part of.
-Most of the time, the bride and the groom are of the same religion, geographical location and caste.
-However at times this might not always be so, in which case, their two different traditions are incorporated into one, and carried out during the wedding ceremony.
+There are numerous wedding traditions, depending on the different religions being practiced and the different geographic locations of the bride and groom, as well as the caste, of each family, is a part of.
+Most of the time, the bride and the groom are of the same religion, geographical location, and caste.
+However at times, this might not always be so, in which case, their two different traditions are incorporated into one and carried out during the wedding ceremony.

 There are very formal wedding invitations, for the parents, grandparents and very close friends.
 These invitations are quite elaborate in style, texture, and artistry.
-Most of these invitations are personally hand delivered, by the future bride and groom, with additional personal invitation warmly extended to these guests.
+Most of these invitations are personally hand-delivered, by the future bride and groom, with additional personal invitations warmly extended to these guests.

-Then, there are less formal invitations, for the more distant family members and casual acquaintances.
+Then, there are fewer formal invitations, for the more distant family members and casual acquaintances.
 These would normally be mailed out to these guests.

 And last but not least, there are very informal invitations, via phone, email, or even very casually mentioned for their numerous everyday friends.

 Indian weddings last from 3 days to a week.
-Normally they are scheduled during evening hours, and consist of over a thousand of guests at the reception, but mostly very close family members attend the actual marriage ceremony.
+Normally they are scheduled during evening hours and consist of over a thousand guests at the reception, but mostly very close family members attend the actual marriage ceremony.

-All other guests only attend the reception, which resembles an open house party, where the guests stop by to greet the bride and the groom with well wishes, drop off gifts, help themselves to a bountiful buffet style meal, and leave the reception shortly afterward.
+All other guests only attend the reception, which resembles an open house party, where the guests stop by to greet the bride and the groom with good wishes, drop off gifts, help themselves to a bountiful buffet-style meal, and leave the reception shortly afterward.

 The usual attire for the bride is a red, or red and white sari, modestly draped over her head, and the groom wears a Kafni and Pijamo, which is a long shirt extending to the knees, and special leggings.

 The women guests normally wear sari, and the men wear suits.
-However it is traditional to wear sandals or other type of slip-on shoes, as one needs to be bare footed to be able to enter the Mandap, a canopy like structure, elaborately decorated with flowers, equipped with benches, and a special place for a sacred fire is set up in the middle, where the actual marriage of the bride and groom takes place.
-As I mentioned before, only closest family members take part in the actual marriage ceremony.
+However it is traditional to wear sandals or other types of slip-on shoes, as one needs to be barefooted to be able to enter the Mandap, a canopy-like structure, elaborately decorated with flowers, equipped with benches, and a special place for sacred fire is set up in the middle, where the actual marriage of the bride and groom takes place.
+As I mentioned before, only the closest family members take part in the actual marriage ceremony.

 Indian weddings are very joyous, full of frolic, color, and numerous secular and spiritual rituals.